tianc377/tianc377.github.io/_posts/2022-03-03-PlantGrowShader.md

 ## The Task
-This plant grow material was for a video project of PUBGM, it needed flowers to grow from leaves to leaves and with a controllable spreading direction.
+This plant grow material was for a video project of *PUBG Mobile*, it needed flowers to grow from leaves to petals and with a controllable spreading direction.

 ## Houdini Pivot Painter